p-mayor/eric_js_katas1/README.md

-- Create a directory with an index.html file and a main.js file.
+- Create a directory with an `index.html` file and a `main.js` file.
-- Add the boilerplate html5 to the index.html file.
+- Add the boilerplate html5 to the `index.html` file.
-- Link the main.js file to your index.htlm with a script tag.
+- Link the main.js file to your `index.html` with a script tag.
-- Write the following functions in the main.js file
+- Write the following functions in the `main.js` file
-- Use console.log() to display the results
+- Use `console.log()` to display the results

 ## `01 | sum`